vulcancreative/chinwag-go/README.md

 Installation of the API is a relatively simple procedure.
 Where possible, we try our best to make the appropriate library available via your language-specific package manager.
 This technique often fully automates the installation process, either globally or for your project (depending on your settings).
 Thus, if you're a more advanced user looking to install manually, cloning your language-specific Github repo would be the best approach, for integration.

-Alternatively, if you own a Babble license, purchased from the Mac App Store, you can simply follow the instructions noted in the `Preference Panel`.
-The steps will guide you in downloading the Developer Integration package, opening, and installing.
-Upon installation you will have Chinwag, and all of its sister libraries installed, along with a few local utilities.

-All installation is done via your machine's command-line.

 	EXAMPLE IN
 	go get github.com/vulcanca/chinwag-go